-Appeal Process - Course Grade
+Appeal Process-Course Grade

-The student can expect and should request from the instructor information about class standing during the course of the semester.
-Questions about procedure, requirements, and the grading system can thereby be resolved between student and professor.
+The student can expect their progress to follow the course syllabus and their grades to be updated in the gradebook of the course management system.
+If there are questions about specific assignments or the overall grade, students should discuss their questions with their instructor during the semester.
+Questions about the procedure, requirements, and grading system can thereby be resolved as they arise between student and instructor.